WebQit/docs/play-ui/docs/js/download/README.md

 ---
 # Download Options

-Play UI can be used via a script tag or downloaded as an npm package.
+Play UI can be used via a script tag or as an npm package.

 ## Option 1: Embed as script